Alessandro Benetton

 Alessandro Benetton (born 2 March 1964) is an Italian businessman.

-He served as Chairman of the Benetton Group from April 2012 to May 2014.

 Early life

 Alessandro Benetton is the son of Luciano Benetton and Maria Teresa Maestri.
 He attended university in the United States where he graduated from Boston University in 1987 with a degree in Business Administration and in 1991 received his Master of Business Administration from Harvard.

 Career

 In 1992, Alessandro Benetton created 21 Investimenti S.p.A. (the company changed its name in 21 invest in November 2018).
 Today the European Group has offices in Treviso, Milan, Paris and Warsaw.
 He is one of the pioneers of private equity in Italy.
 Some of the companies that have been successfully relaunched are Pittarosso and The Space Cinema.

 Benetton served as Chairman of the Benetton Formula from 1988 to 1998.
 His chairmanship years were marked by Formula One victories (26 out of the team's total 27), including two world titles won with Michael Schumacher in 1994 and 1995, a manufacturing victory in 1995, and a collaboration with Nelson Piquet, Jean Alesi, Riccardo Patrese, Alessandro Nannini.

 From 1988 to 1989, he worked in the Global Finance department at Goldman Sachs International in London as an analyst in the Mergers and Acquisitions and Equity Offering sectors.

 In 2012, Luciano Benetton handed over the chairmanship of the Benetton Group to his eldest son Alessandro.
 He later chaired the company for two years, from 2012 to 2014.

 Also in 2016, Alessandro Benetton stepped down from Benetton Group Board of directors, due to differences with the company's new strategies.

 In May 2022, he published "La Traiettoria", an autobiography about his professional career and the choices he made during his life.

-In January 2023 he was appointed Vice Chairman of Atlantia.
+In January 2023 he was appointed Vice Chairman of Atlantia, which later became Mundys in March of the same year.